yungSoftware/roblox-2016-source-code/README.md

 - The Roblox in-game Video Recorder is being awful, pixelated and no sound (just some cracking noises)
    - The audio can be fixed by Turning on the Compatibility Mode to Windows 8 or 7. <br>(for now. it'll be fixed soon.)
 - When importing some models or opening places all parts are colored as gray
-   - This is due to the source doesn't have Color3uint8 support, however [we will add it.](#-current-goals).
+   - This is due to the source doesn't have Color3uint8 support for the Parts, however [we will add it.](#-current-goals).

 ---